-- Mr P understood Options was acting on an 'execution only' basis and had not given any advice. - He acknowledged that the investment of the purchase of a hotel room is "an Unregulated "Alternative Investment" and as such is considered High Risk and Speculative that it may prove difficult to value, sell / realise." - He confirmed he had reviewed and understood the information provided by Salinas Sea. - He confirmed he had taken his "own advice, including but not limited to, financial, investment and tax advice regarding the investment and its value, taxes, costs and fees."
+- Mrs F understood Options was acting on an 'execution only' basis and had not given any advice. - She acknowledged that the investment of the purchase of a hotel room is "an Unregulated "Alternative Investment" and as such is considered High Risk and Speculative that it may prove difficult to value, sell / realise." - She confirmed she had reviewed and understood the information provided by Salinas Sea. - She fully understood that the value of the investments can fall as well as rise and that her entire investment may be lost.
+And that 63% of her SIPP was to be invested in Salinas Sea so her pension was not fully diversified, and this poses a high risk.

-The declaration also included an agreement by Mr P to indemnify Options against any claims etc in connection with the investment.
+The declaration also included an agreement by Mrs F to indemnify Options against any claims in connection with the investment.